Xamariners/Full-Stack-Developer-Course/CAPSTONE 01 - Software Development Fundamentals/README.md

 # CAPSTONE 1 - Software Development Fundamentals

-In this course we will create a Console application for  Contonso university which can manage the following things:- --Add a new Course
+In this course we will create a Console application for  Contonso university which can manage the following things:-<br>
+--Add a new Course
 --Add Students to Course
 --Display all Courses